1) What is your gender?

 SI NO

-2. Se han favorecido el entendimiento mutuo entre los componentes del grupo de trabajo:
+han favorecido el entendimiento mutuo entre los componentes del grupo de

 SI NO